-du and etisalat by e& partner with Nakheel to provide fixed telecom services for major Dubai projects
+Du And Etisalat By E& Partner With Nakheel To Provide Fixed Telecom Services For Major Dubai Projects

+(MENAFN- Dubai PR Network) Partnership signifies powerful collaboration driving digital transformation and empowering societies, delivering industry-leading Telecom solutions to enhance lives and advance societies in the UAE.

-(MENAFN- mslgroup) du, from Emirates Integrated Telecommunications Company (EITC), and etisalat by e&, today announced a strategic collaboration with Nakheel, a member of Dubai Holding, to provide fixed Telecom services and enhance the ICT infrastructure in new developments.
-As part of the Taawun infrastructure deployment initiative, the agreement will cover the provision of essential telecommunications infrastructure in Nakheel’s major projects.
+Dubai, UAE 21 August 2024: du, from Emirates Integrated Telecommunications Company (EITC), and etisalat by e&, today announced a strategic collaboration with Nakheel, a member of Dubai Holding, to provide fixed telecom services and enhance the ICT infrastructure in new developments.
+As part of the Taawun infrastructure deployment initiative, the agreement will cover the provision of essential telecommunications infrastructure in Nakheel's major projects.

 Nakheel, a member of Dubai Holding, has been instrumental in shaping Dubai into a world-class destination to live, work and visit through its innovative landmark projects, transforming land and water into vibrant, sustainable developments that are pivotal to realising Dubai's vision.
 Through this partnership, du and Etisalat will serve the growing range of destinations and facilities, benefiting Dubai's citizens, residents and tourists.